-- Listen to your local radio stations as emergency management officials will be broadcasting the most appropriate advice for your community and situation. - Check for injuries and help others if you can, especially people who require special assistance. - Look for and report broken utility lines to appropriate authorities. - Contact your local council if your house or building - · has been severely damaged. - If your property or contents are damaged take notes and photographs and contact your insurance company.
-Inform your landlord if there is damage to the rental property.

-Ask your council for advice on how to clean up debris safely.
+- Listen to your local radio stations as emergency management officials will be broadcasting the most appropriate advice for your community and situation (see page 6). - Check for injuries and help others if you can, especially people who require special assistance. - Look for and report broken utility lines to the appropriate authorities - power, teleco's. - Contact your local council if your house or building has been severely damaged. - If you property or contents are damaged, take notes and photographs and contact your insurance company. - Inform your landlord if there is damage to the rental property. - Ask your council for advice on how to clean up debris safely.

-LANDSLIDES Warning signs
+Warning signs

-- Small slips, rock falls and subsidence at the bottom of slopes. - Sticking doors and window frames. - Gaps where frames are not fitting properly. - Outside fixtures such as steps, decks, and verandahs moving or tilting away from the rest of the house. - New cracks or bulges on the ground, road, footpath, retaining walls and other hard sur faces.

-Tilting trees, retaining walls or fences.
+- Small slips, rock falls and subsidence at the bottom of slopes. - Sticking doors and window frames.
+Gaps where frames are not fitting - Outside fixtures such as steps, decks, and verandahs moving or tilting away from the rest of the house. - New cracks or bulges on the ground, road, footpath, retaining walls and other hard surfaces. - Tilting trees, retaining walls or fences.